Doxuno

 RETURN OR DESTRUCTION

-Upon written request by Harbour Digital Pty Ltd, or upon expiration or termination of this Agreement, the Receiving Party shall promptly return or certifiably destroy all Confidential Information and all copies, extracts, or derivatives thereof, and shall provide written certification of such return or destruction upon request.
+Upon written request by Harbour Digital Pty Ltd, or upon expiration or termination of this Agreement, the Receiving Party shall promptly return or certifiably destroy all Confidential Information and all copies, extracts, or derivatives thereof, and shall provide written certification of such return or destruction within fourteen (14) days.
+The Receiving Party may retain one archival copy in its legal records solely to evidence compliance with this Agreement, subject to continuing confidentiality obligations.

 REMEDIES

-The parties acknowledge that a breach of this Agreement may cause irreparable harm for which monetary damages would be an inadequate remedy.
-Accordingly, Harbour Digital Pty Ltd shall be entitled to seek interlocutory or permanent injunctive relief in any court of competent jurisdiction in Australia, without the necessity of posting security or proving actual monetary loss, in addition to any other remedies available at law or in equity.
-In any proceeding to enforce or interpret this Agreement, the successful party shall be entitled to recover its reasonable legal costs on a full indemnity basis from the other party.
+The parties acknowledge that a breach of this Agreement may cause irreparable harm to the Disclosing Party for which monetary damages would be an inadequate remedy.
+Accordingly, Harbour Digital Pty Ltd shall be entitled to seek interlocutory, interim, or permanent injunctive relief in any court of competent jurisdiction in Australia, without the necessity of posting security or proving actual monetary loss, in addition to any other remedies available at law or in equity (including an account of profits and equitable compensation for breach of confidence).
+In any proceeding to enforce or interpret this Agreement, the successful party shall be entitled to recover its reasonable legal costs on a full indemnity basis from the other party, including counsel fees, expert witness fees, and disbursements.

 GOVERNING LAW AND JURISDICTION

-This Agreement is governed by and construed in accordance with the laws of the State of New South Wales and, where applicable, the laws of the Commonwealth of Australia, without regard to conflict of laws principles.
-Disputes shall be resolved exclusively in Supreme Court of New South Wales, and each party submits to the exclusive jurisdiction of that court.
+This Agreement is governed by and construed in accordance with the laws of the State or Territory of New South Wales and, where applicable, the laws of the Commonwealth of Australia, without regard to conflict-of-laws principles.
+Subject to the dispute-resolution clause above, disputes shall be resolved exclusively in Supreme Court of New South Wales, Sydney Registry, and each party submits to the exclusive jurisdiction of that court.

 ELECTRONIC EXECUTION

-This Agreement may be executed electronically.
-Electronic signatures are valid and enforceable under the Electronic Transactions Act 1999 (Cth) and equivalent state legislation, and each electronic signature carries the same legal weight as a handwritten signature.
+This Agreement may be executed electronically and in counterparts.
+Electronic signatures are valid and enforceable under the Electronic Transactions Act 1999 (Cth) and the equivalent State and Territory electronic transactions legislation, and each electronic signature carries the same legal weight as a handwritten signature.
+The parties consent to the use of electronic communications for the purpose of forming, signing, and varying this Agreement.

 GENERAL PROVISIONS